Prostate Health – Prostate Exams and What to Expect

 While there are various potential treatments for prostate cancer, whether or not someone is a candidate for surgery is determined by various factors.
 These include the type and location of the tumor, as well as its size and stage.
 Also taken into consideration is the general health of the patient.
 Surgery is often combined with other treatments for cancer, such as chemotherapy, radiation, or hormone therapy, to help prevent the spread or recurrence of the disease.

 The most common surgery for prostate cancer is a radical prostatectomy.
 This surgery entails removing the prostate gland and its surrounding tissues.
 Done under general anesthesia, this surgery can be performed in several ways.

 This is the traditional approach, done through an incision made in the lower abdomen.

 This is a minimally invasive approach involving several small incisions and special tools to remove the prostate.

 Robot-assisted laparoscopic prostatectomy

-This is the minimally invasive laparoscopic surgery but done with the assistance of a special robotic machine which is a computer-assisted mechanical device.
+This is a minimally invasive laparoscopic surgery but done with the assistance of a special robotic machine which is a computer-assisted mechanical device.